metalcarratt/ministry/2024_itero_2/msg5.md

 **Rom 9:23** vessels of honour and vessels of mercy.
 Regardless of right or wrong, sinful behaviour, rebellion throughout the years, we were already chosen.
 We are vessels.
 Not a matter of behaviour or improvement but of filling the vessel with God.

+> Rm 9:19 You will say to me then, Why does He still find fault?
+For who withstands His will?
+>
+> Rm 9:20 But rather, O man, who are you who answer back to God?
+Shall the thing molded say to him who molded it, Why did you make me thus?
+>
+> Rm 9:21 Or does not the potter have authority over the clay to make out of the same lump one vessel unto honor and another unto dishonor?
+>
+> Rm 9:22 And what if God, wishing to demonstrate His wrath and make His power known, endured with much long-suffering vessels of wrath fitted for destruction,
+>
+>Rm 9:23 In order that He might make known the riches of His glory upon vessels of mercy, which He had before prepared unto glory,

 **Ezekiel 1:26** the throne.
 Our submission to his throne takes place through our spirit.
 There is a sense of life within us ruling and reigning.
 This is the throne.
 But how much do we rebel?
 Many times the lord gives us a very direct feeling.
 Don't say that.
 But you go ahead.
 If we see that there is a throne and he is on the throne.

+> Ezk 1:26 And above the expanse that was over their heads was the likeness of a throne, like the appearance of a sapphire stone; and upon the likeness of the throne was One in appearance like a man, above it.

 the throne is the center of the universe.
 The lords presence is always with the throne.
 To allow God to have the highest position in our Christian life.
 He has the position to reign in us.
 If you want gods purpose to be carried out through you you must be a person under gods throne.
 To claim authority over the saints indicates we are not under a clear sky.
 We should not try to rule over the saints.
 Humble ourselves under a clear sky.
 The authority is not mine, yours or others, it is the throne above a clear sky.
 None of us have any authority.
 Moses, when the people rebelled, did not exercise his authority but bowed down to God who has the authority.
 Then the Lord came in to vindicate.
 Do not take the natural human way to exercise any kind of authority.